-- Cure or quit: A notice to cure or quit tells the tenant they they need to stop violating their lease agreement or leave within a certain time frame
+- Cure or quit: A notice to cure or quit tells the tenant they need to stop violating their lease agreement or leave within a certain time frame

 - Rent demand: A rent demand notice works like a notice to cure or quit, but specifically asks the tenant to pay owed rent or else leave.
-Usually they will be given no more than a few days to pay the owed rent
+Usually, they will be given no more than a few days to pay the owed rent

-- Notice to quit: A notice to quit orders the tenant to vacate without giving them the chance to fix the situation. in the less tenant friendly states a landlord can start with the notice to quit without giving the tenant any time to right the wrong.
+- Notice to quit: A notice to quit orders the tenant to vacate without giving them the chance to fix the situation.
+In the less tenant-friendly states a landlord can start with the notice to quit without giving the tenant any time to right the wrong.
 If you get a notice to quit that doesn’t list a reason for evicting you then your landlord is probably required to give you at least thirty days to vacate.

 If you don't leave after getting a notice to quit then your landlord will send you a summons to show up in court.
 Their goal is to get a document from the court called a writ of possession that lets them ask a member of law enforcement to show up at the premises and force you to leave.

 When you receive a court summons then you have the right to defend yourself either by showing up on the court date or sending an answer to the court to make your argument.
-Your counter argument might be that the landlord didn’t go through the proper steps for the eviction process exactly as it’s described in state law.
+Your counterargument might be that the landlord didn’t go through the proper steps for the eviction process exactly as it’s described in state law.
 You can also argue that the rental unit was uninhabitable or that the landlord is evicting you as a form of retaliation.

 If a landlord wins the case then you can ask for a stay of execution to postpone the actual eviction.
 You might also ask the court for a right to redemption, which would give you he option to fix the issue so that you can stay.